nsclass/nsclass.github.io/_posts/2021-04-12-pessimistic-distributed-trasaction.md

 ## Two phase commits
 - Prepare commit will log all required modification and changes in write ahead logs.
-- Perform commit will apply all changes to the database.
+- Perform commit will apply all changes written in the write ahead log to the database.